Skip to main content

 Total Loss Valuation FAQs

 Simply put, it's the amount of money lost because the vehicle was in an accident or in some cases, not repaired to proper standards.
 Often, when you sell your trade your vehicle the other party may run a Carfax or similar report.
 The report will most likely show that the vehicle was damaged.
 The other party to dealer may want to offer less (not not want the car at all) due to this.
+This is referred to 'stigma'.
 This claim of additional money is intended to compensate you for this loss.

 Generally yes!
 A DV claim is intended for the titled owner (leases generally don't qualify).
 Your vehicle should meet the three criteria mentioned above.
 And finally the state you live may null the option of pursuing a DV claim based on stated laws and regulations.